Farhaan3007/Project/README.md

 export OPENAI_API_KEY=your-api-key
 ```

-You can also create a `.env` file containing:
+You can also create a `.env` file containing the key so it is loaded
+automatically when the app starts:

 ```
 OPENAI_API_KEY=your-api-key